paigetiedeman/program-language/README.md

 # Programming Language Quiz

-#### This site is an interactive quize using multiple coding languages
+#### This site is an interactive quiz using multiple coding languages

 #### _By Paige Tiedeman_